Depression in Men: Signs, Stigma, and How to Get Help Online in Australia

 For men, the privacy of telehealth matters.
 It removes the performative element of walking into a clinic, and it allows the consultation to happen in an environment where you feel comfortable.
 That might sound like a small thing, but when the alternative is not seeking help at all, it is significant.

 Continuity of care is central to how Abby Health operates.
 Our rebooking data shows that three in four patients see the same clinician again, which means the GP who conducts your initial assessment is the same GP who manages your ongoing care, adjusts your medication, reviews your Mental Health Care Plan, and tracks your progress over time.
-You do not need to repeat your story to a different doctor every time you seek support.

 Through Abby Health, your GP can conduct a full depression assessment, create a Mental Health Care Plan, refer you to a psychologist for subsidised therapy, prescribe antidepressant medication if clinically appropriate, and arrange follow-up appointments to monitor how you are responding to treatment.
-The entire pathway, from initial assessment to ongoing management, can be completed through the care network without requiring a single in-person visit.

 Consultations are bulk billed for eligible patients, which means there may be no out-of-pocket cost for your appointment.
 Cost should never be the reason someone delays getting help for their mental health.